What is Covered on Auto insurance in Michigan?

 Limited Property Damage (LPD)

-Under Michigan law, if you are 50% or more at fault in an auto accident, you can be sued for up to $1000.00 of damage not covered by the other person’s collision coverage.
-This coverage is also known as mini-tort.
+Under Michigan law, if you are 50% or more at fault in an auto accident, the other driver can sue you for up to $1000.00 of damage not that their policy does not cover.
 If you purchase this coverage, your policy will pay up to the $1000 to the other party’s collision coverage.
 If you are hit and need to know how to get your deductible back go to How to file a mini-tort claim.

 Optional Michigan auto insurance coverage’s